Sensible Living for a Lifetime . . .

 Lillian is married and has one son.
 She is a Golden Life Member of Delta Sigma Theta Sorority, Inc., a public service sorority and Phi Delta Kappa, a professional association for educators.
 Among her awards are the St. Augustine’s University Certificate of Merit, Urban League of Rochester Certificate of Outstanding Service, Omega Psi Phi Fraternity, Inc.’s Community Service Award, J. C. Penney Golden Rule Award for Community Service, and Delta Great Teacher Award for New York State.

-Dr. Valerie Oji is Clinical Pharmacologist, Innovative Pharmaceuticals and Consultants (iPAC), and Associate Professor with the College of Pharmacy, Harding University.
+Dr. Valerie Oji is a Clinical Pharmacologist and Director of Innovative Pharmaceuticals and Consultants (iPAC).
 She is also a consultant for the Sensible Women Initiative, Inc. Dr. Oji is an accomplished professional with 25 years of pharmacy practice experience and board-certified in Psychiatry and Neurology.
 She also has post-doctoral education and experience in Health Administration.
 Dr. Oji is a multidisciplinary educator (pharmacy, medicine, nursing, social work, psychology) primarily in the areas of Psychiatry and Health Policy.
 She is engaged in clinical psychopharmacology services as well as research in the application of biblical principles to health services and recovery for individuals with mental disorders.

 Dr. Oji is a mother with passion for ministry to women, children, families, and survivors of domestic abuse.
 She has served her community as past Co-Chair for Health Affairs, Women-In-NAACP, Houston, among other positions.
 She currently serves the body of Christ with “medications ministry” and pharmacology support and consultation with biblical framework counselors.
 She is an innovative professional, a creative writer, and author of several journal publications and a book.